jmcdo29/ogma/packages/nestjs-module/README.md

 ## OgmaInterceptor

 Ogma also comes with a built in Interceptor for logging requests made to your server.
 You can decide to turn the interceptor off by passing `{ interceptor: false }` as part of the options to the `OgmaModule`.
 The interceptor will need to be told what parsers it should be using for each type of request that can be intercepted.
 By default, all of these values are set to `false`, but the interceptor will still attempt to bind to the server, which will result in an error.
 If you would like to not use the interceptor's logging abilities, simple pass `false` to the `interceptor` key in the `OgmaModule.forRoot/Async()` method.
 If you'd like to know more about _why_ this is the default behavior, please look at the [interceptor design decisions](#interceptor-design-decisions) part of the docs.
+Below is the general form that the interceptor logs will take:

 ```sh
 [ISOString TimeStamp] [Application Name] PID [Context] [LogLevel]| Remote-Address - method URL protocol Status Response-Time ms - Response-Content-Length
 ```

-Where `context` in both cases is the class-method combination of the path that was called.
+Where `Context` is the class-method combination of the path that was called.
 This is especially useful for GraphQL logging where all URLs log from the `/graphql` route.

 If you would like to skip any request url path, you can pass in a decorator either an entire class or just a route handler with the `@OgmaSkip()` decorator.